-- Fleet Safety International recognizes that in your own private time you may wish to contribute to online forums, such as websites, blogs, and message boards, or you may take part in podcasting, webcasting or forums of a similar nature.
-For the avoidance of doubt, such activities are expressly prohibited during work time or using Fleet Safety International systems. - If you post any content to the internet, written, vocal or visual, which identifies, or could identify, you as a member of Fleet Safety International staff and/or you discuss your work or anything related to Fleet Safety International or its business, customers or staff, Fleet Safety International expects you, at all times, to conduct yourself appropriately and in a manner which is consistent with your contract of employment and with Fleet Safety International policies and procedures.
-It should be noted that simply revealing your name or a visual image of yourself could be enough to identify you as an individual who works for Fleet Safety International.
+- Fleet Safety International recognizes that in your own private time you may wish to contribute to online forums, such as websites, blogs, and message boards, or you may take part in podcasting, webcasting, or forums of a similar nature.
+For the avoidance of doubt, such activities are expressly prohibited during work time or using Fleet Safety International systems. - If you post any content to the internet, written, vocal or visual, which identifies, or could identify, you as a member of Fleet Safety International staff and/or you discuss your work or anything related to Fleet Safety International or its business, customers, or staff, Fleet Safety International expects you, always, conduct yourself appropriately and in a manner which is consistent with your contract of employment and with Fleet Safety International policies and procedures.
+Note that revealing your name or a visual image of yourself could be enough to identify you as an individual who works for Fleet Safety International. - If you already have a personal blog or website which indicates in any way that you work for Fleet Safety International, you should report this to your manager.

-- If you already have a personal blog or website which indicates in any way that you work for Fleet Safety International, you should report this to your manager / department head. - If you intend to create a personal blog or website that will say that you work for Fleet Safety International or in any way could identify you as someone who works for Fleet Safety International, you should report this to your manager / department head. - If a blog posting clearly identifies that you work for Fleet Safety International and you express any idea or opinion, you should add a disclaimer such as "these are my own personal views and not those of Fleet Safety International".
+- If you intend to create a personal blog or website that will say that you work for Fleet Safety International or in any way could identify you as someone who works for Fleet Safety International, you should report this to your manager. - If a blog posting clearly identifies that you work for Fleet Safety International and you express any idea or opinion, you should add a disclaimer such as "these are my own personal views and not those of Fleet Safety International".